saidlm/Turnstile_antenna_403-435_MHz/README.md

 # Turnstile antenna
 The antenna was primary designed for weather balloon tracker station based.
 It means my first dessign is for 403Mhz (400Mhz - 406Mhz).
 The solution is based on well know priciples which can be easily found on the Internet.
-The next one is planned for satelite receiver on 433 Mhz band.
+The next one is planned for satellite receiver on 433 Mhz band.

 ![Turnstile Antenna](images/20220124_175708.jpg)